-Estimated Aggregate Claims Estimated Percent Recovery Class Treatment of Claims and Interests Plan Liquidation Class 5: Other General Unsecured Claims Each Holder of an Allowed Other General Unsecured Claim shall receive Cash in an amount equal to their Pro Rata share of \$4 million. \$110-120 million 3.3-3.6% 0% Class 6: Senior Subordinated Note Claims Holders of Senior Subordinated Note Claims who vote in favor of the Plan shall receive their Pro Rata share of the New Warrants issued on the Effective Date.
+Estimated Aggregate Claims Estimated Percent Recovery Class Treatment of Claims and Interests Plan Liquidation Class 4: Unsecured Claims Related to Operations Each Holder of an Allowed Unsecured Ongoing Operations Claim will be paid in full in Cash (i) on the Effective Date or as soon as reasonably practicable thereafter or (ii) in the ordinary course of business in accordance with the terms of any agreement that governs such Allowed Unsecured Ongoing Operations Claim or in accordance with the course of practice between the Debtors and such Holder with respect to such Allowed Unsecured Ongoing Operations Claim.
+Holders of Allowed Unsecured Ongoing Operations Claims are not entitled to postpetition interest, late fees or penalties on account of such Claims. \$20-25 million 100% 0% Class 5: Each Holder of an Allowed Other General Unsecured Claim shall receive Cash \$110-120 million 3.3-3.6% 0% Other General Unsecured Claims in an amount equal to their Pro Rata share of \$4 million.
+Class 6: Senior Subordinated Note Claims Holders of Senior Subordinated Note Claims who vote in favor of the Plan shall receive their Pro Rata share of the New Warrants issued on the Effective Date.
 No other distributions will be made to Class 6 under the Plan.
 The treatment of the Senior Subordinated Note Claims is in accordance with and gives effect to the provisions of section 510(a) of the Bankruptcy Code, except that the Prepetition Lenders have agreed to waive the subordination provisions in the Senior Subordinated Note Indenture only to the limited extent necessary to allocate the New Warrants to holders of Class 6 Claims that vote to accept the Plan.
-Nothing herein shall prejudice the Debtors' ability to assert that Holders of Claims in Class 6 are not entitled to any value being provided under the Plan. <1%6 0% Class 7: Section 510(b) Claims Holders of Class 7 Section 510(b) Claims shall not receive any distribution on account of such Section 510(b) Claims, which shall be discharged on the Effective Date. \$0 0% 0% Class 8: Equity Interests There will be no distribution to the Holders of Class 8 Equity Interests, which will be deemed cancelled and of no further force and effect, whether surrendered for cancellation or otherwise, on the Effective Date. \$0 0% 0% Class 9: Intercompany Interests Intercompany Interests shall be reinstated on the Effective Date. \$0 N/A N/A Class 10: Intercompany Claims To preserve the Debtors' corporate structure, Intercompany Claims may be reinstated as of the Effective Date or, at the Debtors' or Reorganized Debtors' option, cancelled or compromised, and no distribution will be made on account of Intercompany Claims under the Plan.
-To the extent any Intercompany Claims are compromised, in no event will the beneficiary receive less than it would have received if it were a Class 5 Other General Unsecured Claim. \$70 million N/A N/A
+Nothing herein shall prejudice the Debtors' ability to assert that Holders of Claims in Class 6 are not entitled to any value being provided under the Plan. \$628 million <1%7 0% Class 7: Section 510(b) Claims Holders of Class 7 Section 510(b) Claims shall not receive any distribution on account of such Section 510(b) Claims, which shall be discharged on the Effective Date. \$0 0% 0% Class 8: Equity Interests There will be no distribution to the Holders of Class 8 Equity Interests, which will be deemed cancelled and of no further force and effect, whether surrendered for cancellation or otherwise, on the Effective Date. \$0 0% 0% Class 9: Intercompany Interests Intercompany Interests shall be reinstated on the Effective Date. \$0 N/A N/A Class 10: Intercompany Claims To preserve the Debtors' corporate structure, Intercompany Claims may be reinstated as of the Effective Date or, at the Debtors' or Reorganized Debtors' option, cancelled or compromised, and no distribution will be made on account of Intercompany Claims under the Plan.
+To the extent any Intercompany Claims are compromised, in no event will the beneficiary receive less than it would have received if it were a Class 5 Other General Unsecured Claim. \$70 million N/A N/A treatment provided in Class 3 on account of all Prepetition Credit Agreement Claims, including both their secured and unsecured deficiency Claims.
+For the avoidance of doubt, the Prepetition Lenders are not waiving their unsecured deficiency Claims; rather, the Plan treats such Claims in Class 3, taking into account the appropriate recoveries allocable to such Claims.